ufabdyop/docker-chef-opencoral/README.md

 ===

 Uses a base image with all of coral's prerequisites to build a running instance of coral.
 It can be linked to a postgresql image with coral's DB structure and data.
+But it also includes postgresql so it can be started as a single, self-contained running instance of coral

 Data Bags
 ---